 Patent Ductus Arteriosus Imaging

-• Author: George Hartnell, MBChB; Chief Editor: Eugene C Lin, MD more...
+• Author: Michelle S Collins, MD; Chief Editor: Eugene C Lin, MD more...

-In situations in which echocardiography is inadequate (eg, chest deformity, airway disease), cine magnetic resonance angiography (MRA) is a sensitive technique that can detect ductal flow in the left pulmonary artery, even when the PDA is too small to be visualized, and the flow void that results.
+In situations in which echocardiography is inadequate (eg, chest deformity, airway disease), magnetic resonance angiography (MRA) is a sensitive technique that can detect ductal flow in the left pulmonary artery, even when the PDA is too small to be visualized.

+Although characteristic changes have been identified on chest radiographs, in many patients chest radiographs are normal.
 The usefulness of chest radiographs is limited by a lack of specificity and sensitivity.
 Radiographic features of a shunt are nonspecific.
-Filling in of the aortopulmonary window is a good sign, but other causes of mediastinal masses can mimic this appearance.
-Demonstration of this sign also requires good-quality radiography.
-The most reliable, but least common, finding on chest radiographs is of a calcified PDA in the aortopulmonary window.
+Filling in of the aortopulmonary window is a good sign, but other causes of mediastinal masses or adenopathy can mimic this appearance.
+Demonstration of this finding also requires good-quality radiography.
+The most reliable, but least common, finding on chest radiographs is a calcified PDA in the aortopulmonary window.

 Radiography

 Chest radiographs may demonstrate a large heart, depending on the size of the ductus shunt, with features of pulmonary plethora, heart failure (especially in neonates), or pulmonary hypertension.
 Filling in of the aortopulmonary window may be seen on good-quality radiographs (as demonstrated in the image below).
-In elderly patients, a calcified duct may be demonstrated in this position.
-In patients with a significant shunt, the ascending and arch aortas are dilated, and the left atrium and left ventricle are enlarged.
+In elderly patients, a calcified PDA may be demonstrated in this position.
+In patients with a significant shunt, the ascending aorta and the aortic arch are dilated, and the left atrium and left ventricle are enlarged.

 Frontal chest radiograph in a patient with patent Frontal chest radiograph in a patient with patent ductus arteriosus.
 This image shows filling in of the aortopulmonary window (arrow).